texfaq/texfaq.github.io/FAQ-whatengine.md

 date: 2014-06-10
 ---

-You often need to know what ''engine'' your macros are running on (the engine is the TeX-derivative or TeX-alike processor that typesets your document).
+You often need to know what "engine" your macros are running on (the engine is the TeX-derivative or TeX-alike processor that typesets your document).
 The reason that you need to know is that the set of functions available in each engine is different.
-Thus, for TeX macros to run on any engine, they need to ''know'' what they can and cannot do, which depends on the engine in use.
+Thus, for TeX macros to run on any engine, they need to "know" what they can and cannot do, which depends on the engine in use.
 Getting the right answer is surprisingly tricky (see below for an elaboration of one apparently simple test).